amatree/my-portfolio-html/README.md

 # Portfolio Website (WIP)

 This repository contains my portfolio website, showcasing my skills, projects, and experience.
-You can preview it [here](https://amatree.github.io/).
-As of right now, please do use a desktop or laptop monitor in order to have the best experience on my portfolio.
+You can preview it here: https://amatree.netlify.app/.

+Recently switched to Netlify in order to utilize their Netlify Forms free api.

 ## Technologies Used